ioccc-src/winner/2005/vik/README.md

 Use the cursor keys to navigate through the labyrinth.

 ### Creating mazes

-A maze consist of a map file and texture bitmap files.
+A maze consists of a map file and texture bitmap files.
 The map file is an ASCII text file where lower case letters represent walls.
 The letter tells the engine what bitmap texture file to use.
 The `*` character lets the engine know where to position the user.
 The example below shows how a map file can look:

 ```
 aaaaaaaaaaaaa
 a           a
 a      *    a
 a    bbbb   cccccccc
 c                  c
 cccccccccccccccccccc
 ```

 The engine loads the map, and creates walls.
-When a character `a`-`z` is found, the engine will load the corresponding texture bitmap.
-The bitmap file must be named `*.bmp` where `*` is substituted with the letter of the wall in the map.
+When a character in the range `a-z` is found, the engine will load the corresponding texture bitmap.
+The bitmap file must be named `*.bmp` where `*` is substituted with the letter of the wall in the map (note that only `a`, `b` and `c` exist).

 So to load the map above, the files `a.bmp`, `b.bmp`, and `c.bmp` should be located in the same directory as the engine executable (or rather in the current directory).

 ### Obfuscation